metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_configuration_v1alpha1_manifest.md

 Optional:

-- `namespace` (String) Specifies the namespace of the referenced configuration template ConfigMap object.
-An empty namespace is equivalent to the 'default' namespace.
+- `namespace` (String) Specifies the namespace of the referenced configuration template ConfigMap object.An empty namespace is equivalent to the 'default' namespace.
 - `policy` (String) Defines the strategy for merging externally imported templates into component templates.